 Blue Cross and Blue Shield of South Carolina has a variety of relationships with other Blue Cross and/or Blue Shield Licensees.
-Generally, these relationships are called "Inter-Plan Arrangements."
-These Inter-Plan Arrangements work based on rules and procedures issued by the Blue Cross Blue Shield Association ("Association").
-Whenever you access healthcare services outside the geographic area Blue Cross and Blue Shield of South Carolina serves, the claim for those services may be processed through one of these Inter-Plan Arrangements.
-The Inter-Plan Arrangements are described below.
+Generally, these relationships are called "Inter-Plan Programs."
+These Inter-Plan Programs work based on rules and procedures issued by the Blue Cross Blue Shield Association ("Association").
+Whenever you access healthcare services outside the geographic area BlueCross serves, the claim for those services may be processed through one of these Inter-Plan Programs.

-When you receive care outside our service area, you will receive it from one of two kinds of Providers.
+When you receive care outside of our service area (generally the State of South Carolina), you will receive it from one of two kinds of Providers.
 Most Providers ("participating Providers") contract with the local Blue Cross and/or Blue Shield Plan in that geographic area ("Host Blue").
-Some Providers ("non-participating Providers") do not contract with the Host Blue.
+Some Providers ("non-participating Providers") don't contract with the Host Blue.
 We explain below how we pay both kinds of Providers.